 So what happens if a collision is really fast?
 The average force during that time will be really large.
 Let's think about this in everyday life.
 When you drop a glass on a tile surface it breaks, where as on a shag carpet it won't even chip.
 What's the difference?
 About $10 if was a fancy glass like the kind my mom likes to keep around (but never uses except for when they have ``sophisticated" company).
 But seriously, the difference is that the carpet ``gives" more than the rug.
 It's softer.
 This means that the collision last a lot longer than on tile.
 So the average force will be quite a bit large, causing the glass to break.

 With a lot of collisions, baseballs against bats, pool balls against each other, glass against tile, and countless other situations, the time of the collision is very short, of order milliseconds and the change in momentum is quite large.
 In this case you get quite humongous forces during a collisions.
 Let's do an estimate.
-Assume a time of contact of tex2html_wrap_inline1337 a mass of 1kg, and a change in velocity of 1m/s.
-You get an average force of tex2html_wrap_inline1343 which is tex2html_wrap_inline1345 .
+Assume a time of contact of a mass of 1kg, and a change in velocity of 1m/s.
+You get an average force of which is .
 The weight of a 1kg mass is about 10N, so that the force during the collision is 100 times greater than the force of gravity.
 No wonder people try to avoid getting hit by baseball bats, they can pack quite a punch!

 What that means is that during one of these fast collisions, you can ignore the effect of gravity, friction, springs, or any other force acting.
 The collisional force will exceed these other forces.